jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 ***************************************
-BONUS: REFACTOR: make it better
+BONUS: refactor: make it better
 ***************************************
 I have written the same thing multiple times in these tests and since the programming gods told me `Do Not Repeat Yourself! <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_ It is time to remove the repetition in the code.